 All EIN applications (mail, fax, electronic) must disclose the name and Taxpayer Identification Number (SSN, ITIN, or EIN) of the true principal officer, general partner, grantor, owner or trustor.
-This individual or entity, which the IRS will call the “responsible party,” controls, manages, or directs the applicant entity and the disposition of its funds and assets.
+This individual or entity, which the IRS will call the "responsible party," controls, manages, or directs the applicant entity and the disposition of its funds and assets.
+Unless the applicant is a government entity, the responsible party must be an individual (i.e., a natural person), not an entity.
 If there is more than one responsible party, the entity may list whichever party the entity wants the IRS to recognize as the responsible party.
+Additionally, entities must report any changes to the responsible party to the IRS within 60 days by using Form 8822-B , Change of Address or Responsible Party – Business.

 According to the Instructions for the current revision of the application, the "responsible party" is defined as follows: